 And such a degree of flexibility invariably opens a whole new world of possibilities.

 Applications of Flexible Electronics

-The rigidity of PCBs imposes limitations on their suitability in applications where flexibility, space efficiency, and cost-effective are of critical importance.
-An example of such applications is in electronic systems which require 3 axes electrical connections, like in cameras.
+The rigidity of PCBs imposes limitations on their suitability in applications where flexibility, space efficiency, and cost-effectiveness are of critical importance.
+An example of such applications is electronic systems, which require three axes electrical connections, like in cameras.

 Flexible electronics compose the moving print head of printers.
-They’re also used to relay signals sent to the moving arm bearing the read/write heads of disk drives.
+They’re also used to relay signals sent to the satisfying arm-bearing disk drives’ read/write charges.
 Flexible electronics are also used to create the switch matrix in computer keyboards.

 The flexible plastic substrate of flexible electronics can serve as a great alternative to glass in LCD production.
 This imbues the entire system with ample flexibility, as the film atop the substrate is usually a few micrometers thick.

 OLEDs are lauded alternatives to back-lights due to their flexible display attributes.
 You can enhance the serviceability of OLEDs by making them even more flexible.

 Flexible circuit boards provide a means for connecting electronic components such as resistors, capacitors, integrated circuits, etc. However, their applicability can also provide means for interconnecting multiple electronic assemblies directly or through connectors.